 - Good ole’ Public Transportation: It’s everywhere, convenient, affordable, and fast.
-I personally love public transportation and wish I could use it more when living in the states.
+I personally love public transportation and wish I could use it more when living in Western Australia.
 It’s not as developed there but in London (and most of Europe) it’s truly the easiest way to get around.

 Now, you may simply enjoy the freedom of having a car and being able to get up and go whenever you please.
 In this case, you should hold onto your ride and keep the ease of control over your commute.
 Owning a car is just the right fit for some people.
 The same way not having a car is the right fit for others.